OUR PRINTING PROCESS

 She makes her own composition of the final illustration on real size by computer.
 She has to adapt each print to each silhouette of the collection.

 Fabric is digitally printed by pattern/piece which avoid waste of fabric.
 We digital print our swimwear because it allows for precision, we only use the exact amount of ink, water and energy needed.

 Fabrics come by rolls and product making is done in Bali by local craftsmen where precise cutting and sewing take weeks: cutting one by one pieces.

 Small productions all along the year to avoid over-stock.
 This way of working allows us to focus on the individuality and longevity of each design and ensures that we never over-produce.

 All Brescia Bercane’s products are made in Indonesia and the majority of them by local artisans in Bali.

 Fabric printing and design is the core of our business.
-New printed fabrics and the products result from teamwork between specialists/artisans in different fields and the designer herself.
+New printed fabrics and the products result from teamwork between specialists/artisans in different fields and the artist.

 With more consumers encouraging us to answer ‘who made my clothes?’, we believe Fashion Revolution has the power to push the industry to be more transparent.

-We also think that the people who make our products deserve to be celebrated:
+We are convinced that people who make our products deserve to be celebrated:

 Putu and her husband Ketut are living and working in the North of Bali, a region called Singaraja.
-They make with love our sarongs, scarves and clothes in their atelier.
+Since we started, they make with love our sarongs, scarves and clothes in their atelier.
 Also, Ketut is embroidering by hand our unique cushions and wool tassels.